 For more information see Sensory Processing Disorder and Breastfeeding.

-Some parents have found their babies can seem to cry excessively through being over tired and overstimulated.
-A long breastfeed will often be perfect to calm an over tired baby and send them to sleep.
+Some parents may feel their babies can cry excessively if they are over tired or overstimulated.
+If so, a long breastfeed will often be perfect to calm a very tired baby and send them to sleep.
 But sometimes even the breast is refused and a baby may be unable to fall asleep or relax.
-Carrying a baby in a sling, skin-to-skin contact, or going for a walk or car ride with baby may be helpful and see below for more ideas.
+Another view is that babies can be understimulated and not tired when parents expect them to be.
+Doctor and lactation consultant Pamela Douglas explains that babies thrive on a variety of rich sensory experiences and staying in a low sensory environment in the home for long periods may create crying and unsettled behaviour.30 Carrying a baby so they can see what a parent is doing or changing the environment by taking baby for a walk or car ride is often helpful and see below for more ideas under “How to help a baby with colic”.

 Author Marsha Walker says an association between feeding problems and colic has been noted in some babies.
 For example babies who have difficulty coordinating suck, swallow, breathe (the sequence needed for comfortable breastfeeding) or who have reflux may have more episodes of feeding related discomfort and be less responsive during feeding.
 However it isn’t clear whether colic causes the feeding problems or whether the feeding problems are a cause of colic (Walker, 2017, p 525).
 Bear in mind that crying is also a sign of hunger.
 Any feeding problems can be discussed with a breastfeeding specialist to ensure they are not preventing a baby getting the milk they need.